suardi26/Java-Basic/Operator Comparison/README.md

 ## Operators Comparison
 ##### Notes !!! : this script is intended for those who are just starting to learn java.
 If you already understand basic Java, please skip it.

-- <samp>The comparison operator is an operator used to compare 2 numbers, and the result of this comparison operator is a boolean true or false.</samp>
+- <samp>The comparison operator is an operator used to compare 2 numbers, and the result of this comparison operator</samp>

+  <samp>is a boolean true or false.</samp>

 - <samp>Types of comparison operators :</samp>